rtmigo/prefnotifiers_flutter/README.md

 There are two lines of problem:

-- This code is asynchronous.
+- this code is asynchronous.
 We cannot use such code directly when building a widget

 - `paramValue` does not reflect parameter changes